Skip to main content

 Clinical Understanding of Acne Scars

 Acne scars represent the structural consequences of previously active acne.
-Management of active inflammatory lesions is addressed separately in our Acne treatment section , which focuses on controlling ongoing disease before addressing residual scarring.
+Management of inflammatory lesions is addressed separately in our Acne treatment section, which focuses on controlling ongoing disease before addressing post-acne sequelae.

-A rational scar strategy must distinguish between superficial irregularity and deeper architectural collapse.
-This is why acne scars should not be approached as a simple surface problem.
-They require controlled stimulation, progressive remodeling, and an adapted protocol according to morphology.
+A rational scar strategy must distinguish between superficial textural alteration and deeper architectural collapse.
+Acne scars should therefore not be approached as a purely superficial cosmetic issue, but as a morphologic and biologic indication requiring controlled stimulation, progressive remodeling, and indication-based sequencing.

 • Dermal matrix loss and collagen disorganization